 No, but we're honest about and we're free to discuss the historical Jesus verses the figure created by St Paul and gospel writers.

 Scholars in Islamic countries are not free to do so about Mohammed and even in the Western World have to skirt around a lot of the issues.
 You won't find any archaeological digs going on in Mecca, and they're actively destroying anything that supposedly dates from Moihammed's time so it can be proven that it doesn't at all actually.
-Mecca itself is my favourite buttplug.
+Mecca itself is perfection.
 It wasn't a great site of importance during Mohammed's time, and the evidence is that Islam started out as a Jewish/Christian sect and the early Muslims prayed towards Jerusalem.

 But later on they decided they needed their own holy city, so chose Mecca because of a passing reference to it in the Quran - the holiest site of Islam has nothing more than passing reference to it in its holiest book.